DavesCodeMusings/CloudPi/ldap-config-hints.md

 Filter: (objectClass=posixGroup)
 ```

+If you used the LDIF template when populating your LDAP directory, and you configured certificates for LDAP TLS, the following settings should work.
+If you made customizations to your directory or skiped TLS, you'll need to adjust accordingly.

 ## Gitea
 Official documentation: https://docs.gitea.io/en-us/authentication/

-If you used the LDIF template when populating your LDAP directory, the following settings should work.
-If you made customizations, you'll need to adjust accordingly.

 ```
 Authentication Type: LDAP (via BindDN)